zalando-nakadi/fahrschein/README.md

         .build();
 ```

-* `PublishingRetryStrategy.FULL` - To retry the entire batch regardless of which events in the batch have failed
+- `PublishingRetryStrategy.FULL` To retry the entire batch regardless of which events in the batch have failed
-* `PublishingRetryStrategy.PARTIAL` - To retry the events within a batch that have failed or been aborted
+- `PublishingRetryStrategy.PARTIAL` (default) To retry the events within a batch that have failed or been aborted
-* `PublishingRetryStrategy.NONE` - No retry
+- `PublishingRetryStrategy.NONE` No retry

 ## OAuth support